plainionist/Plainion/src/Foundation/Plainion.Core/Plainion.Core.md

 Abstraction interface for a directory

 ### Methods

-#### EnumerateFiles
-Returns an iterator to all files in that directory.

-#### EnumerateFiles(System.String)
-Returns an iterator to all files in that directory matching the given wildcard pattern.

 #### EnumerateFiles(System.String,System.IO.SearchOption)
 Returns an iterator to all files in that directory matching the given wildcard pattern and optionally searches recursively.